 Financial Terms: Tie Groupon used to demand a 50/50 split of their deals, no matter what.
 Feeling pressure from Livingsocial, however, led them to relent and both of them offer a 60/40 split.

 Transaction Fee: Livingsocial The QR code that both companies use involve a credit card transaction.
 While Groupon charges a 2.5% credit card fee, Livingsocial doesn’t charge anything for each transaction.
 In this situation, Livingsocial is the clear winner for merchants.

 On top of this, there has also been some anecdotal evidence from various merchants (again, unscientific) suggesting that these Groupon offers can harm and even destroy your current business.
 The reason?
 Lots of extreme-couponers (who will never be profitable or regular customers in the first place) will swarm your business, use the vouchers, and never return.
 These customers have also been known to try and get cash back for a portion of their unused voucher!

 In the attempt to bring in new business, this can actually hurt your existing clientele.
 Regular restaurant customers may find that they can’t get a table at your restaurant, for example, and elect to go somewhere else.
 Setting up a Groupon or Livingsocial promotion for your business in a way that helps your business should be a whole post by itself.
 But we’ll post some of the articles written by merchants who have had second thoughts after running a promotion:

 - Enterpreneur.com – This article is a thorough exploration of the downsides of using a promotion when your business can’t handle it.

 USA Today Explores: Groupon vs. Livingsocial

 USA Today decided to take on this controversy itself.
-Check out this 3 minute video where they explore the strengths and weaknesses of the daily deal websites:
+Check out their 3 minute video where they explore the strengths and weaknesses of the daily deal websites.